 Peter joined Patkau Architects in 1989 and became an Associate in 2008.
-He is Project Architect for Polygon Gallery in North Vancouver and contributed to all phases of the Audain Art Museum in Whistler.
-Peter is experienced at every level of design and project delivery, contributing extensively to the University of Manitoba ARTLab, Beaty Biodiversity Research Centre, Bibliotheque Nationale du Quebec, Harbourfront Community Centre and School, Strawberry Vale School, Newton Library, and the Canadian Clay and Glass Gallery.
-He was Project Architect for the Winnipeg Centennial Library, the Shaw House, and the Linear House on Saltspring Island.
+He is experienced at every level of design and project delivery.
+Peter was Project Architect for Polygon Gallery in North Vancouver, the Winnipeg Centennial Library, the Shaw House, and the Linear House on Saltspring Island.
+He has contributed extensively to the Audain Art Museum , the University of Manitoba ARTLab, Beaty Biodiversity Research Centre, Bibliotheque Nationale du Quebec, and the Strawberry Vale School, among many other projects .
 Peter is an Architect AIBC, and a LEED Accredited Professional.

 Michael joined Patkau Architects in 2005 and became an Associate in 2016.
 He has more than twenty five years’ experience delivering private, federal, civic, and institutional projects in Canada and the United States.
-Michael has contributed extensively to the completion of numerous award winning buildings, most recently, the Audain Art Museum in Whistler BC, the Goldring Centre for High Performance Sport at University of Toronto, and Fort York National Historic Site Visitors Centre, Toronto.
+Michael has contributed extensively to the completion of numerous award winning buildings, most recently, the Audain Art Museum, the Goldring Centre for High Performance Sport , and Fort York National Historic Site Visitors Centre.
 He holds a Bachelor of Architecture and a Bachelor of Environmental Studies from the School of Architecture at the University of Waterloo.
 Michael is an Architect AIBC, and CDT certified by the Construction Specifications Institute.

 Katy joined Patkau Architects in 2017.
 She brings ten years of experience on award winning cultural, commercial, residential, and institutional projects in the US and Canada.
 She has lead renovations as a project manager at a construction management firm and her design work has been exhibited at the Venice Biennale.
 She holds a Bachelor of Arts in Architecture from Mount Holyoke College and a Master of Architecture from the University of British Columbia, where she served as a Teaching Assistant and now mentor, returning regularly as a guest critic.
 Katy is an Architect AIBC, and a LEED Accredited Professional.